-Cap de Formentor lighthouse is a spectacular lighthouse at an elevation of 384m above sea level located in the eastern end of Majorca's Formentor peninsula, in Spain.
+Far de Formentor is a spectacular lighthouse built in 1863, at an elevation of 119m (390ft) above sea level, located at the eastern end of Mallorca's Formentor peninsula, in Spain.

 Tucked away on the northernmost point of the Balearic Island of Mallorca, the road to the lighthouse, also known as Cap de Formentor Lighthouse, is stunning.
 It’s called MA2210.
 It’s totally paved.
 Starting at Platja de Formentor, the road is 10.9 km (6.77 miles) long.
 The lighthouse, a true feat of construction given the steep terrain, hosts a bar and a shop.

 Is the road to Formentor Lighthouse difficult?